rhsgsa/hybrid-cloud-coolstore/f5/README.md

 One time tasks to set up the domains for each demo and the F5 UID

-1. Install vecclt CLI.
+1. Install vesctl CLI.
 See: https://gitlab.com/volterra.io/vesctl/blob/main/README.md
 1. Set up "$HOME/.vesconfig" by "Obtaining API Credentials from Volterra Console" using "API Certificate".
 Note, the cert has expiry date of 3 months!
 1. Set up domain delegation e.g. for hcd1.example.com, hcd2.example.com, hcd3.example.com
 1. Create the F5 UID